solo-io/glooctl/README.md

 ```

 ### Deleting Virtual Host
-You can delete an existing virtual by giving the name of the
+We can delete an existing virtual by giving the name of the
 virtual host to be deleted to `delete` command.

 ```